lifecompanionaac/lifecompanion/docs/PLUGIN.md

 ### Controllers

 Most of LifeCompanion controllers are implemented using singleton pattern (using enum implementation).
-They are located in `org.lifecompanion.controller` package.
-Controllers are the correct way to interact with LifeCompanion features : selection mode, voice synthesizer, current configuration, text editor, etc. Plugin are encouraged implementing their own controller to manage their global state.
+They are located in `org.lifecompanion.controller` package. **Controllers are the correct way to interact with LifeCompanion features : selection mode, voice synthesizer, current configuration, text editor, etc.** Plugin are encouraged implementing their own controllers to manage their global state.

 Some controllers can be used in both edit and use mode, while some can't.
 Check each one documentation to known.